Nikolai Skoblin: In exile

 Skoblin played a key role in the joint operation by Germany and the NKVD against Soviet Marshal, Mikhail Tukhachevsky, who along with other senior Red Army commanders was tried and executed on orders from Joseph Stalin in 1937.
 Skoblin contacted Reinhard Heydrich who manufactured documents about Tukhachevsky being a German spy, which were transferred to Soviet leadership by Skoblin.
-This story was originally uncovered by Soviet intelligence defector Walter Krivitsky in his 1939 book In Stalin's Secret Service; Walter Schellenberg in his memoirs published in 1956 wrote about Germany's intentional denunciation of Tukhachevsky, with Edvard Beneš being used a channel of this disinformation passed to Stalin.
+This story was originally uncovered by Soviet intelligence defector Walter Krivitsky in his 1939 book In Stalin's Secret Service; Walter Schellenberg in his memoirs published in 1956 wrote about Germany's intentional denunciation of Tukhachevsky, with Edvard Beneš being used as a channel of this disinformation passed to Stalin.

 On 22 September 1937, Skoblin, operating under the direction of deputy chief of Soviet foreign intelligence Sergey Spigelglas, lured the ROVS chairman Yevgeny Miller into an NKVD safe apartment for a meeting with two supposedly German officers.
 In reality, they were Soviet intelligence officers, Spigelglas and NKVD Paris rezident Kislov.
 Miller was drugged and smuggled aboard a Soviet ship in Le Havre to Moscow, where he was tortured and finally executed on 11 May 1939.
 (Copies of letters written by Miller, while he was imprisoned in Moscow, are in the Dmitri Volkogonov papers at the Library of Congress.)

-However, the NKVD's plan to have Skoblin promoted to the presidency of the ROVS was thwarted, as Miller had been suspicious about Skoblin and the meeting, therefore he left behind a note with details of the meeting to be opened if he failed to return.
+However, the NKVD's plan to have Skoblin promoted to the presidency of the ROVS was thwarted, as Miller had been suspicious about Skoblin and the meeting, therefore he had left behind a note with details of the meeting to be opened if he failed to return.